-By now the W2s, 1099s — and maybe other mysterious forms — have hit your mailbox.
+By now your W2s, 1099s — and maybe other mysterious forms — have hit your mailbox.
 Should you sort it out and prepare your taxes yourself?
 Or hand it all over to the nearest certified public accountant (CPA)?
-The short answer is: it depends.
+The short answer is, “It depends.”
+Review the reasoning below.

 - If you earn up to $69,000 per year, the IRS encourages using their Free File Online service.

 - If you earn more than $69,000 per year, you can use their Free Fillable Forms online, but you have to know how to do taxes.

 - Some online tax preparing companies offer free or small-fee services if you have a simple tax situation that only requires a 1040 without additional schedules.
 You’ll take standard deductions that apply to you and won’t itemize deductions.

 2. You can save money even if your situation is more complex.

 For example, TurboTax and H&R Block offer different levels of online filing for more complex situations.
 The fees are much lower than what CPAs typically charge.
 A paid version might be a good choice for you if you:

 - Own rental property

 - Are self-employed or own a small business

 You’ll need to be ready to set aside time to gather paperwork and answer questions that guide you through the steps and schedules that might apply.
 The more complex your situation, the more time you’ll need.